cfpb/capital-framework/getting-started/index.md

 update the import statement in `main.less` to point to that new file and override the color variables in `cf-theme-overrides.less`.

 The same applies when you need to add custom styles to your project.
-You can add any `.less` files to your project that you may need, just remember to import them in `main.less`.
+You can add any custom `.less` files to your project that you may need, just remember to import them in `main.less` using the correct path.